AlexanderBrese/gomon/README.md

-# why is it necessary
+# Why is it necessary?

-# how does it work
+# How does it work?

 Plain: Watches for changes on the server, reloads the server and reloads the browser.<br><br>
 ![how-does-it-work](https://github.com/AlexanderBrese/go-server-browser-reload/blob/main/go-server-browser-reload.png)

-# how is it used
+# Usage

 ## setup the client